Thaelin/gis-project-Thaelin/documentation.md

 * continually gathering weather data relevant to saved routes data
 * serving static files
 * serving API
-* communication with Postgres database
+* communication with PostgreSQL database
 * serving API documentation
 * logging application events into log files

 ## Data
 ### Cycling routes data
 Cycling routes data are imported via an *bash* script that uses *ogr2ogr* tool for importing gpx formated data into POSTGIS database.
 Before import, script runs DDL commands that create required tables.
 DDL file is stored in (`backend/data_definition/ddl.sql`).
 Import script consists of bash file (`backend/data_import/import.sh`) and 2 supporting SQL scripts (`backend/data_import/import1.sql`) and (`backend/data_import/import2.sql`).
+### Route topology data
+For finding the shortest path from the selected position to nearest cycling route path start, an application needed a route topology that can be provided into Pgrouting extension's Djikstra algorithm.
+Therefore I used an external tool that can create and populate a topology data table based on .osm input.
+I stored the data into table named `route_topology`.

 ### Weather data
 Weather data is obtained from *OpenWeatherMap API*.
 Count of weather query points for 1 route depends on route's length.
 Routes with length < 30km are queried only for their starting and finishing points.
 Routes with length >= 30km and < 100km are queried for starting, finishing points and for middle route point.
 Routes longer than 100km are queried for start, first quarter, middle, third quarter and finish points.

 *Gathering script* runs every X miliseconds - acording to configuration value stored in (`backend/config.json`).
-It queries every route for actual weather data and stores it into database.
+It queries every route for actual weather data and stores it into the table `weather_data`.

 ## Api
 *API* is documented interactively through Swagger.
 When application runs, its interactive docs are accessible via URL: (`localhost:3000/api-docs`).
 There you can check all parameters needed and response value formats.
 You can also execute API calls from there as well.